iterative/dvc.org/public/static/docs/command-reference/fetch.md

 ```

 Fetching could be useful when first checking out a <abbr>DVC project</abbr>,
-since files under DVC control should already exist in remote storage, but won't
+since files tracked by DVC should already exist in remote storage, but won't be
-be in the project's cache.
+in the project's cache.
 (Refer to `dvc remote` for more information on DVC
 remotes.)
 These necessary data or model files are listed as dependencies or
 outputs in a DVC-file (target [stage](/doc/command-reference/run)) so they are
 required to [reproduce](/doc/get-started/reproduce) the corresponding